upbound/docs/content/xp-arch-framework/self-eval.md

 ### 4. What inputs does your interface need to provide?

-Think about the most simple API that will provide real benefit to at least one major user of your platform when you start out.
+Think about the simplest API that will provide real benefit to at least one major user of your platform when you start out.
 Use short feedback loops to find out if you are going down a path of energy well spent for your organization.

 A good first step is to identify resource dependencies that will always exist, and resources that will never have any dependencies on each other.